BeChris100/open-ransomware/README.md

 - Arch Linux
 - Zorin OS 16.1

-They won't be tested on a real hardware, but rather the Virtual Machines via QEMU.
+This will not be tested on a real hardware, but rather the Virtual Machines via QEMU and VirtualBox.